Declare goods you have moved into or out of Northern Ireland to or from member states of the EU using Intrastat

 Do not count the value of:

-- services goods you’re taking out of the UK temporarily
+- services goods you’re taking out of Northern Ireland temporarily

 For more details about the rules that apply and to access Notice 60, a general guide to Intrastat, read guidance on how to complete your declaration.